dhruv21patel/tejBackend/README.md

-# TEJ Backend - Photo Upload Server
+# TEJ Backend - Photo Upload Server ( Deplayed on Render )

 This is the backend server for TEJ's graduation party photo upload system.
 It handles file uploads and stores them in Google Drive.